 The tweeter is crossed-over between 5kHz to 8kHz to ensure zero contamination of the voice.
 There are many excellent compression tweeters available.
 Excellent ribbon tweeters are also readily available.
 This choice is discretionary.

-The mid-range spectrum is approx 100Hz to 6kHz, approx 6 octaves and is divided into two approx 1 decade bands (lower voice 100Hz - 800Hz) and (upper voice 800Hz - 8Khz).
+The mid-range spectrum (approx 6 octaves) is divided into 2 sectors, lower-voice and upper-voice.
+Each sector is approx 1 decade, ratio 1:10.
 1 decade = 3 octaves (approx).
-The exact choice of crossover frequency will vary depending on the selected drivers.
+The crossover frequency will vary depending on the selected drivers.

-A compression driver/horn reproduces the upper voice, 3 octaves, 1 decade (800Hz - 8Khz).
+The upper-voice is reproduced with a Compression driver/horn.
 Compression driver/horns achieve possibly the best accuracy and highest efficiency compared to every other method known.
-This is where our hearing is most acute for discerning speech articulation and music intelligibility.
-It is the reason compression driver/horns are applied in cinemas throughout the world. education.lenardaudio.com/en/07_horns.html
+This is where our hearing is most acute for discerning speech articulation and intelligibility.
+This is the reason compression driver/horns are applied in cinemas throughout the world.

-The lower voice, 3 octaves (100Hz to 800Hz) is the body that gives voice and instruments their character.
-In this lower voice band our hearing is less acute for discerning articulation and intelligibility.
-However our hearing is attentive to the averaging effect this frequency band has in acting as a carrier for the voice and instruments.
+The lower-voice is the body that gives the human voice and instruments their character.
+In this lower-voice band our hearing is less acute for discerning articulation and intelligibility.
+However our hearing is attentive to the averaging effect this frequency band has in acting as a carrier for the upper-voice frequencies of human voice and instruments.

-A large speaker/horn could be used but it would be physically difficult to move and fit within most rooms.
-This lower voice band, for the reference system, is best reproduced with a front loaded 12 or 15-inch speaker designed to be maximally efficient and linear in this region.
+A large speaker/horn could be used for the lower-voice, but it would be too large and difficult to move and fit within most rooms.
+This lower-voice band, for the reference system, is best reproduced with a front loaded 12 or 15-inch speaker designed to be maximally efficient and linear in this region. education.lenardaudio.com/en/07_horns.html

 1 x 18-inch speaker could be used instead of 2 x 15-inch speakers.
 However, 2 x 18-inch speakers per side is ideal for extra large areas.
 The technical reason is: The diameter of the combined bass radiating area must be greater than 1/10 of the wave-length of the lowest frequency, so as to maintain equal spectral energy across all bass notes, when applied to a free field environment.
 The reference system is free-field-referenced, not room-referenced.